Zaista/arheza/README.md

 ## Background

-Arheza is created for fun, to give users the opportunity to immerse themselves in the world of quests, advanture and magic, with a spin: users doing meaningful actions, such as quest completion, failures, eliminations, etc., would cause the baseline of the world to change.
+Arheza is created for fun, to allow users to immerse themselves in the world of quests, adventure, and magic, with a spin: users doing meaningful actions, such as quest completion, failures, eliminations, etc., would cause the world baseline to update.
 So if they, or any other players find themselves in the same situation, they will pick up where previous players left.
-As of the writing, we're not aware of any other plaform that supports this.
+As of the writing, we are not aware of any other platform which supports this.

 This leaves us with the following:
 * Learn how to create a standard CYOA game using OpenAI
-* Figure out a way how to update the world baseline based on player's progress
+* Figure out a way how to update the world baseline based on the player's progress

 ## How is it used?